(please scroll down)

 The Hot Five Jazzmakers

-The H5JM are in their twenty first year of residency at The C'est What? tavern.
+This accomplished quintet (often augmented) is in its thirtieth year of residency at The C'est What? tavern.
 Save the fare to New Orleans.
 Go hear them.
 Alternate Saturdays, 3 to 6 pm. |

 |